Michael21107/Realistic-Callouts/README.md

-# Realistic Callouts (PASSIVE MAINTENANCE)
+# Realistic Callouts by TylerMathews78
-Realistic Callout is a plugin for LSPDFR, and it is an open-source project and will remain open-source.
+Realistic Callout is a plugin for LSPDFR, and an open-source project that will remain open-source.

 Attention:
 This Code may be UNSTABLE and yet has not been tested in the game.